Manage academic accommodations

 There is no deadline to register with AES and so an instructor may receive an LTP at any time during the year.

 If you are unsure of what an accommodation entails, please browse through the definitions.

 What is the AES Exam Program

-The Exam Program is a centralized service that provides accommodations for students with disabilities.
-Only those accommodations recommended by a student’s medical documentation and/or psycho-educational assessment may be provided.
+The Exam Program is a centralized service that provides accommodations for students registered with AES.
+Only those accommodations recommended by a student's medical documentation and/or psycho-educational assessment may be provided.
 Accommodations include a range of services and aids, including additional time; access to a sofa, drafting table, or assistive technology; the use of a reader/scribe; and restrictions on how many exams a student can write within a specified period of time.

 How the program works

 The University is committed to the provision of reasonable accommodation for students that experience barriers to their education on the basis of a prohibited ground(s).

 - Students must meet deadlines for requesting to write exams through AES.
 AES is not able to accept late requests for any reason, due to high demand and resource shortages.

 - Students request their exam accommodations by using the Exam Accommodation Request tab in Accommodate for each exam they wish to write through AES.
 Students can access Accommodate through their PAWS tab.
 Once an applicable deadline has passed, the online form will not accept requests for accommodations.

 Request for exam copies